lamdav/CrunchyBot/README.md

 [reddit script app](https://github.com/reddit/reddit/wiki/OAuth2).
 As such, the data file now must include additional data.
 See below for a quick guide on how to set this up.

+As of `4.0.0`, binaries for `chromedriver` and other tooling will not be included.
+Please refer to [link](https://github.com/SeleniumHQ/selenium/wiki/ChromeDriver#quick-installation) on setting up and installing `chromedriver`.

 ## Setting Up Reddit Account:
   1. Log on to the bot account.
   2. Go the bot account's `preferences` from the upper-right corner.